Al Merrikh - Mamelodi Sundowns

 Al Merrikh 0-0 Mamelodi Sundowns: Masandawana held ahead of Mosimane reunion in Caf Champions League

-Mamelodi Sundowns were held to a 0-0 draw by a resilient Al Merrikh side in a Caf Champions League Group A match at Al Ahly WE Al Salam Stadium in Egypt on Saturday afternoon.
+Mamelodi Sundowns were held to a 0-0 draw by Sudanese giants Al Merrikh in a Caf Champions League Group A match at Al Ahly WE Al Salam Stadium in Egypt on Saturday afternoon.

 Masandawana were hoping to make it two wins in a row in Group A having defeated Al Merrikhi's Sudanese rivals, Al Hilal Omdurman 1-0 in their opening game last week.
 Erwin Saavedra was handed his full debut after joining the PSL champions from Bolivia's Club Bolivar last month.